ymoslem/DesktopTranslator/README.md

 ```
 pyinstaller -y -w "translator.py"
 ```
+* Try the `\*.exe` file under "dist\translator" to make sure it works.
+It might complain about the Pmw library.
+The solution is either remove the Balloon lines, or add [this file](https://gist.github.com/ymoslem/c4b0cd287c7d5f2b7279dfce354d389b) to the same folder as the `translate.py` and run the aforementioned PyInstaller command again.
 * Compress the contents of the “dist” directory created by PyInstaller into a *.zip archive.
 * Download and install [NSIS](https://nsis.sourceforge.io/Download).
 * Launch NSIS, click **Installer based on a .ZIP file**, and then click **Open** to locate the **\*.zip** archive you have just created.